Exceptional winemaking starts in the vineyard; discover how on guided hikes or your own.

 History lesson at 19th-century homestead

 The Alexander Valley Vineyards winery in Healdsburg occupies part of the 19th-century homestead of Cyrus Alexander, for whom the winery and the Alexander Valley appellation were named.
-Vineyard hikes, daily except Sunday, pass by the winery, the original 1868 Alexander Valley school, and Alexander’s homestead.
-They conclude with a picnic lunch outside the tasting room.
+Vineyard hikes pass by the winery, the original 1868 Alexander Valley school, and Alexander’s homestead, concluding with a picnic lunch outside the tasting room.

 Fun walk, army-vehicle tours at winery dating to 1858

-The jovial staffers at Gundlach Bundschu winery, which dates to 1858, conduct seasonal tours, one of which includes an excursion into vineyards near the aging caves.
-The Off the Beaten Path Walking Tour focuses on the winery’s history, from its early beginnings through the wildfires that swept onto the estate in late 2017, concluding with wine tasting in the caves.
-The tours also highlight the sustainable practices used to farm Gundlach Bundschu’s 320 acres of vineyards.
+The jovial staffers at Gundlach Bundschu winery, which dates to 1858, conduct vineyard-and-cave tours highlighting the sustainable practices used to farm Gundlach Bundschu’s 320 planted acres.
 There’s less walking for guests who board a Pinzgauer Swiss Army transport vehicle for a ride traversing the estate.